fractal-analytics-platform/fractal-client/README.md

 poetry install
 ```
 (takes few minutes)
+- Install `graphviz`.
+This can be done via `conda install -c anaconda graphviz`, for instance, or via `sudo apt-get install graphviz` (or equivalent commands on other systems).

 - Define some global configuration parameters in `fractal/fractal_config.py`.
 The essential ones are `partition` (the name of the SLURM partition on your cluster) and `worker_init` (which typically includes the activation of a virtual environment).
 An example is:
 ```